Mental Health & Substance Use

 Did You Know?

-- It is estimated that only about 17% of U.S. adults are considered to be in a state of optimal mental health
+- Only about 17% of U.S. adults are considered to be in a state of optimal mental health.

 - People with serious mental illness (SMI) die, on average, 25 years earlier than the general population.

-While scientists are still researching this mind-body connection, many studies have already shown that negative feelings like stress, depression and anxiety cause a spike in the hormone cortisol, which in turn suppresses the immune system.
+While scientists are still researching the connection between the mind and the body, many studies have already shown that negative feelings like stress, depression and anxiety cause a spike in the hormone cortisol, which in turn suppresses the immune system.

 According to the Centers for Disease Control and Prevention, there are several indicators of mental health, including:

 - Emotional well-being: feeling satisfied in your life, happiness, cheerfulness, peacefulness

 - Psychological well-being: self-acceptance, personal growth including openness to new experiences, optimism, hopefulness, purpose in life, control of one’s environment, spirituality, self-direction, and positive relationships